 What does Santorini entail?

-On the Island of Santorini, there are the main cities tourists draw to.
+On the Island of Santorini, there are the main cities tourists are drawn to.
 Fira, the island’s capital, Oia, Imerovigli, and Firostefani, are all perched high on the cliffs overlooking the caldera.
 There are many lovely little villages, the ancient Akrotiri archeological site, an extensive collection of fantastic wineries, and some unique beaches.

 Let’s delve a bit into the History of Santorini